SergioFernizaMarquez/Housing_Value_Trend_Analysis/README.md

 How does gentrification measured via rapid income increases impact median housing prices in urban neighborhoods?

 ## Background & Prior Work
 A survey of urban economics and sociology literature highlights mixed findings on gentrification’s impact: some studies find displacement pressure drives prices up significantly; others observe modest price shifts once baseline affordability is accounted for.
-We build on these by combining granular market‐tracker data with census‐style income metrics.
+We build on these by combining granular market trackibg data with census income metrics.

 ## Hypothesis
 Neighborhoods with higher rates of income growth over a defined period will exhibit significantly larger increases in median home values, controlling for baseline market conditions.